agarnung/YOLOFakeImagesDetection/README.md

 ```
 Then open your browser and go to `http://127.0.0.1:5000/`, now you can detect fake images online!.

-## 👨‍💻 or the Developers: 🏋️‍♂️ Training a Custom Model
+## 👨‍💻 For the Developers: 🏋️‍♂️ Training a Custom Model

 If you prefer to retrain the model, instead of using the pretrained model I provide, follow the steps in the notebook for doing so (this involves creating a custom datset and training and saving a custom model); I hope you find it very useful.